neuralize-ai/edgerunner/README.md

 There is lots of work to be done in order to achieve our vision, and your [contributions](#-contributing) will be important to make this happen!

+Kotlin bindings for Android can be found at [edgerunner-android](https://github.com/neuralize-ai/edgerunner-android).

 ## 🎁 Features

 |           Feature                   | Status |